commitdev/zero-aws-eks-stack/templates/README.md

 # Overview
 Your infrastructure should be up and running, your terraform repository is the source of truth for your infrastructure, here is [a list of components and resources][zero-resource-list] that comes with the EKS-stack

+# Cloudfront signed URLs
+If you've answered "yes" to:

+> Enable file uploads using S3 and Cloudfront signed URLs?
+(Will require manual creation of a Cloudfront keypair in AWS)

+Then you will need the root AWS account holder to run:

+    scripts/import-cf-keypair.sh

+This needs to be executed once for the project to setup an AWS secret.
+After it has successfully run once, it never needs to run again for this project.

 # How to
 ## Managing your Terraform
 #### Why terraform
 The repository follows infrastructure as code as a core principle, it allows repeatable and reproducible infrastructures and makes DevOps much more manageable; to learn more about it we suggest reading the [Terraform's workflow guide][tf-workflow].

 #### Intended workflows
 To make changes to the infrastructure you would modify the terraform code changing the components you wish to modify, then plan the changes with `terraform plan` to make sure you are making the desired changes; then apply the changes with `terraform apply` on your staging environment.
 Once you reach the satisfactory state, you should do the same on production environment and check-in the changes of your infrastructure code, as this repo should be the source of truth of your deployed infrastructure.
 Our infrastructure is divided into a few areas.
 1. Initial setup
   - [remote state][tf-remote-state]
   - [secrets][tf-secrets]
 2. Infrastructure
   - [production][tf-production-env]
   - [staging][tf-staging-env]
 3. Kubernetes utilities